Aditya130805/MonopolyDeal/README.md

 ### Next steps:

 - Continue game - connect frontend to backend as you go along
-- Start working on drag and drop onto bank -> properties -> action pile
+- Start working on implementing functionality after dragging and dropping onto bank -> properties -> action pile
 - Modify MainGame to allow for multiple players
 - Potentially display all the games the user is active (game codes) in in the GameRoom.js page.
+- Fix 'card being cut while dragging' in Safari

 ### Potential issues: